colestriler/striler-blog/content/blog/what-is-not/index.md

 ---
-title: How engineers solve hard problems
+title: My favorite way to solve hard problems
 date: "2020-12-08T22:12:03.284Z"
 description: "An approach to problem solving that I use daily."
 ---